Tomcats Screaming Outside

-Tomcats Screaming Outside is the only solo studio album by British musician Roland Orzabal from the band Tears for Fears, and was released on 2 April 2001.
-Although Orzabal had made two albums solely with Tears for Fears moniker in the 1990s (following the departure of bandmate Curt Smith), Elemental and Raoul and the Kings of Spain, this was the first recording to be released under his own name.
+Tomcats Screaming Outside is the debut solo studio album by British musician Roland Orzabal from the band Tears for Fears.
+It was released on 2 April 2001.
+Although Orzabal had effectively made two solo albums under the Tears for Fears moniker in the 1990s (namely Elemental and Raoul and the Kings of Spain, following the departure of bandmate Curt Smith), this was the first recording to be released under his own name.
+Though originally intended to be released as a Tears for Fears album, Orzabal had reunited with Smith in 2000 which prompted him to release the then-completed Tomcats album under his own name shortly afterwards.

 Background

 In a 2000 interview, Orzabal commented on his influences for the album: "I started out with an absolute concrete vision of where I wanted to go so I started with a very different rhythm approach, with drum and bass/jungle...and I ended up with something that wasn't the original plan."

 This album was Orzabal's last to feature contributions from Alan Griffiths, who co-wrote most of the tracks on this album as well as the previous two Tears for Fears albums.
 The album was given a low-key release and did not chart, but earned some critical acclaim for its clever melding of pop songwriting and drum and bass, ambient techno and trip hop textures.
 Dan Gennoe claimed in Amazon.com's editorial review: "Solo album or not, Tomcats Screaming Outside is the best Tears for Fears album in a decade."

 Two outtake demos from the album's sessions, "Deep Seeded Blindness" and "Cold Planet", have been made available online.

-The US release of the album (on Gold Circle Records) had the unfortunate coincidence to be released on September 11, 2001 the same day the United States experienced its worst-ever terrorist attack, and drew little notice outside Tears for Fears' core fan base.
+The US release of the album (on Gold Circle Records) had the unfortunate coincidence to be released on September 11, 2001, the same day the United States experienced its worst-ever terrorist attack, and drew little notice outside Tears for Fears' core fan base.

 Track listing

-All songs written by Roland Orzabal/Alan Griffiths, except where indicated.
+All songs written by Roland Orzabal/Alan Griffiths, except where noted.